uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

 in an HTML component, you work with the **Insert link** dialog box.

 .. image:: ../../../shared/building_and_running_chapters/Images/HTML_Insert-EditLink_DBox.png
- :alt: Image of the Insert link dialog box
+ :alt: An image of the Insert link dialog box used in an HTML component.

-You can:
+ :width: 400

+For more information, see the following tasks.

 * :ref:`Add a Link to a Website`
 * :ref:`Add a Link to a Course Unit`